 Until teleportation becomes viable or you can afford a private jet, air travel with children is no easy feat.
 Before you book flights, packing, planning and organising can seem exhausting.
 Then you remember Australia to Europe is at least a two stop, 24 hour affair, or direct to LA is 14.5 hours.
 In some ways, there is a limit to how you can improve the experience, after all, delays and lost luggage is out of your control.
 For many other needs, however, being organised ahead of time will make your journey smoother.
 Read on for some of favourite tips to pass the time smoothly when you have the littlies on board.

 One of the main challenges when travelling is keeping a busy little boy or girl occupied when they are used to running around for a lot of the day.
+An option would be to torrent movies in advance so they can have something to distract them on the flight though depending on region, you should use a uTorrent VPN to be safe.
 Therefore, many people have success with booking flights that will depart in their evening time, so hopefully everyone will get a little rest.
 Newborns and small babies will ideally be allocated a bassinet seat on the plane, but be warned that during turbulence or anytime the seatbelt sign is on, they will need to be picked up and held while wearing their special infant seatbelt.
 For this reason, have your baby carrier handy in case of a prolonged period of seatbelt wearing so bub can snuggle against your chest while you have your hands free.

 Older children might benefit from a number of inflight products now on the market that convert a standard economy seat into a lie flat bed for them.
 Fly Legs Up, Jet Kids Bedbox and Kooshy Kids all make products that address this need.
 The problem is, some airline have recently banned them, while others will welcome their use.
 So you’ll need to investigate what options are able to be used ahead of time to save being caught out.
 Another option is to take your car seat on board and anchor it to the seat.
 It needs to be airline approved (contact the seat manufacturer), but if your child has their own seat on board they’ll be more secure and comfortable in this configuration.